grounds/grounds-exec/docs/NEW_LANGUAGE.md

 ### Inside the shell script:

-First make it a shell script:
+1. Add sh shebang line:

         #!/bin/sh

-Echo first parameter from CLI to a file runnable by the language compiler/interpreter:
+2. Echo first parameter from CLI to a file runnable by the language compiler/interpreter:

          echo "$1" > prog.c

     Please don't forget to surround `$1` with quotation marks, to avoid unexpected behaviors.

-Compile and/or run the program:
+3. Compile and/or run the program:

         gcc -o prog prog.c

         if [ -f "prog" ]
         then
           ./prog
         fi

 ### Build the image

-Build the image like you usually do with `docker`:
+Build the image like you usually do with Docker:

     $ docker build -t grounds/exec-c dockerfiles/exec-c